Contributors

 This course makes up part of the Security & Risk Certificate.

-- Number of Course Modules: 5
+- Course Modules: 5

 - Featured Analysts:

-Onsite workshops offer an easy way to accelerate your project.
-If you are unable to do the project yourself, and a Guided Implementation isn't enough, we offer low-cost onsite delivery of our project workshops.
+Workshops offer an easy way to accelerate your project.
+If you are unable to do the project yourself, and a Guided Implementation isn't enough, we offer low-cost delivery of our project workshops.
 We take you through every phase of your project and ensure that you have a roadmap in place to complete your project successfully.

-Module 1: Assess Security Requirements
+Module 1: Assess Business Requirements

 The Purpose